-With a new presidential administration there comes fresh US Attorneys heading departments all around the country.
-One such US Attorney is Arizona District’s Anthony Martin, who was tapped to head the department on March 1st.
-Martin had previously served as the First Assistant in the District of Arizona under Trump-appointee Michael Bailey.
+With a new presidential administration there comes fresh US Attorneys heading departments all around the country, some just in an acting role.
+One such US Attorney is Arizona District’s Glenn McCormick, who was tapped to head the department on April 24th, 2021.
+For over the last twenty years, McCormick had previously served in various roles in the District of Arizona office.

-One must wonder if these new Biden appointees, like Martin, will be more justice oriented than their predecessors, especially in cases like Michael Quiel’s where a man was wrongly prosecuted and convicted.
-Will Martin and the rest of the Biden appointees be more amicable to the idea of evidence-based justice or will they, too, be focused on protecting their office’s reputations and letting innocent victims of false prosecution suffer for it?
+One must wonder if these new appointees, like McCormick, will be more justice oriented than their predecessors, especially in cases like Michael Quiel’s where he was wrongly prosecuted and convicted.
+Will McCormick and the rest of the Biden appointees be more amicable to the idea of evidence-based justice or will they, too, be focused on protecting their office’s reputations and letting innocent victims of false prosecution suffer for it?
 Time will tell.
-Does Liberal and Conservative apply to the legal world or are those practicing in this troubled system simply in a world of their own?
+Does Liberal and Conservative apply to the legal world, or are those practicing in this troubled system simply in a world of their own?

 It is a fact that Michael Quiel was taken advantage of twice.

 First by his own tax attorney, Christopher Rusch – now known as Christian Reeves.
 Rusch absconded with a great deal of Quiel’s money after Rusch was given start-up capital in a venture he created and operated.